Common name: Potter's Angelfish

 Habitat

-Potter's Angelfish is endemic to the Hawaiian Islands and Johnston Atoll, where it inhabits rocky reefs and slopes.
-They are typically found at depths ranging from 10 to 150 feet, often in areas with abundant coral growth.
+Potter's Angelfish is endemic to the Hawaiian Islands, where it inhabits coral-rich reef slopes and rocky outcrops at depths ranging from 10 to 40 meters.
+This species thrives in areas with abundant coral and algae growth, which provide both food and shelter.